 Students need to provide both UNE Health Center and the program a copy of your immunizations (i.e. PPD) to include updates.
+All documentation must also be submitted to Castlebranch (formerly Certified Background).
 All students must adhere to UNE's immunization requirements.
 If a student refuses to acquire the required immunizations, they may be dismissed from the Program and University.
 Please fax, mail or email your immunization results to the anesthesia office and confirm receipt.
 It is the student's responsibility to maintain an up-to-date immunization record.
 If the immunizations become outdated, the student will be removed from the classroom and/or clinical setting until current updates are received.
 Any time that is missed will need to be made up at future arranged dates at the Program Director's discretion.
 Individual clinical sites may require additional testing.